kmamykin/blog.mamykin.com/ideas.md

     Javascript - "Webify" robots, for the Robot Ops kind of tasks like fleet mgt, remote access, debugging
   * Move to the cloud - for the development, simulation, and deployment of some parts
   * More web tools - very Linux focused experience.
 All GUI tools at Qt

+Data Stack, Data as a Product, Data Mesh